jamesjoshuahill/git-co-author/README.md

 # git-co-author

-Easily use `Co-authored-by` trailers to co-author commits.
+Easily use 'Co-authored-by' trailers in the commit template.

 ```bash
 Usage: